 What is Security Clearance Recruiting / Executive Search?

 Security clearance recruiting & executive search is highly specialized.
 In addition to ensuring candidates meet the technical, organizational, and budgetary requirements for open position, it also ensures the same candidate either hold an active clearance appropriate to that role- or in some cases (depending on requirements) that the candidate can be easily granted a clearance appropriate to the role.
-We like to think of it this way: while most executive search firms are focused three-dimensionally on prospective clients for open roles (technical, organizational and budgetary requirements), we have to be just as well focused on a vital fourth dimension- the availability and viability of the appropriate security clearance!
+While most executive search firms are focused three-dimensionally on prospective clients for open roles (technical, organizational and budgetary requirements), we have to be just as well focused on a vital fourth dimension- the availability and viability of the appropriate security clearance!

-Available talent in this competitive landscape is the challenge- there is a high demand for these roles, especially as the clearance requirements become tougher (Top Secret vs Secret clearance requirements, for example.)
-The talent pool for cleared candidates is both limited and shrinking, thus making cleared positions increasingly harder to recruit for.
-Other challenges include the government’s limited availability to grant new clearances, no matter the demand.
+Available talent in this competitive landscape is the challenge- there is a high demand for these roles, especially as the clearance requirements become tougher (Top Secret vs Secret clearance requirements vs IRS cleared and badged personnel, for example.)
+The talent pool for cleared candidates is both limited, thus making cleared positions increasingly harder to recruit for.
+Other challenges include the government’s limited availability at times to grant new clearances, no matter the demand.

 The most in-demand positions are in IT and managerial roles, such as information systems security officer, network engineer, program or project manager, systems administrator, AWS Cloud engineer, ERP engineer, database engineer, or subject matter expert.
 But virtually any job can require a clearance.